jackieluc/lighthouselabs-coding-challenge/README.md

 ## Challenge 15
 Here is an opportunity to prove how powerful your Lighthouse-powering skills are!
 Write a function called firstRock() which will return the coordinates of the first rock in your grid.
 Consider how you might use one of your previously written functions to simplify your task!

+## Challenge 16
+That was outstanding!
+Now do the same thing with firstCurrent().
+Don't reinvent the wheel here, re-use existing code.
+This is one of the most important skills you can build as a coder...er, uh, I mean Lighthouse operator.